Shopify/hydrogen-v1/packages/hydrogen/src/foundation/ShopifyProvider/README.md

 ## Component type

 The `ShopifyProvider` component is a shared component, which means that it renders on both the server and the client.
 For more information about component types, refer to [React Server Components](/custom-storefronts/hydrogen/framework/react-server-components).

+Note: Context is not yet available in React Server Components. `ShopifyProvider` is a _special_ exception.
+If using it in the hydrogen framework, make sure that you only have one instance in your app.
+This is because it isn't using real context, and all instances share the same context inside React Server Components.